 5. Stay seated over your pot of herbal steam for approximately 10-30 minutes or until the steam has decreased.
 This is a perfect time to relax – meditate, pray or just sit in silence.
 Please see the Kitara Love website for more information on the vaginal steam duration.

 6. It is commonly suggested that you do this before bed and then go straight to bed or do it at a time that you can lay down for an hour afterwards.

 When NOT to do a vaginal steam/precautions to take:

 - If you are pregnant or think you may be pregnant.

 - If you have extremely heavy periods, spotting in between periods or experience 2 periods a month, if you have a vaginal infection, open wounds, sores, or blisters – please consult with a certified vaginal steam practitioner to get a safe steaming schedule.

 - If you have genital piercings, remove them, because the heat will cause the piercings to burn you.

-As Dr. Lissa Rankin, an OB/GYN says,
+As Dr. Lissa Rankin, a former OB/GYN physician once said:

 “I’m a big fan of checking in with your gut (and your lady bits!).
 What does your body tell you?
 Is this for you?
 Do you believe this will benefit you?
 If not, skip it.
 But if the wisdom of your body speaks to you and says, “YES!
 This is the answer for me,” pay attention.